niinpatel/LinkedLists/README.md

 4. Remove node from head
 5. Remove node from tail
 6. Traverse the entire linked list.
+7. Searching from a linked list.
-7. Add node to Nth position
+8. Add node to Nth position